airbus-cert/skyblue.team/content/posts/using-msticpy-processtree-with-sysmon.md

 ---
 title: "HOWTO use msticpy's process tree with Sysmon?"
 date: 2022-01-20T06:22:42+02:00
-Summary: This post introduce how to render msticpy's Process Tree with Sysmon telemetry.
+Summary: This post introduces how to render msticpy's Process Tree with Sysmon telemetry.
 ---

 [Jupyterthon 2021](https://infosecjupyterthon.com/introduction.html) was like a Christmas party for Blue teams.
 The brilliant minds of Microsoft made  convincing demos about their use of Jupyter Notebook and especially their msticpy Python module.